Home

 The main warehouse shoot took place in March 2010 and lasted a week.
 The building was freezing, but the determined cast and crew (working on a deferred payment basis) gritted their teeth and bore the discomfort.
 We not only stayed on schedule, but shot a ton of additional, adlibbed scenes.
 All together we shot an hour's worth of the film in one week.

-New scenes have since been scripted and shot that take the film into new conceptual territory, bringing the film up to the 90 minute mark (feature length).
+New scenes were then scripted and shot that take the film into new conceptual territory, bringing the film up to 86 mins running time (feature length).